pmq20/node-packer/node/COLLABORATOR_GUIDE.md

 A pull request is _author ready_ when:

 * There is a CI run in progress or completed.
-* There are at least two Collaborator approvals, or at least one approval if the pull request is older than 7 days.
+* There is at least one Collaborator approval.
 * There are no outstanding review comments.

-Please always add the `author ready` label to the PR in that case.
+Please always add the `author ready` label to the pull request in that case.
 Please always remove it again as soon as the conditions are not met anymore.

 ### Handling own pull requests

-When you open a pull request, it is recommended to start a CI right away (see [testing and CI](#testing-and-ci) for instructions) and to post the link to it in a comment in the pull request.
-Starting a new CI after each update is also recommended (for example, after an additional code change or after rebasing).
+When you open a pull request, [start a CI](#testing-and-ci) right away and post the link to it in a comment in the pull request.
+Later, after new code changes or rebasing, start a new CI.

-As soon as the PR is ready to land, please do so.
-Landing your own pull requests allows other Collaborators to focus on other pull requests.
-If your pull request is still awaiting the [minimum time to land](#waiting-for-approvals), add the `author ready` label so other Collaborators know it can land as soon as the time ends.
-If instead you wish to land the PR yourself, indicate this intent by using the "assign yourself" button, to self-assign the PR.
+As soon as the pull request is ready to land, please do so.
+This allows other Collaborators to focus on other pull requests.
+If your pull request is not ready to land but is [author ready](#author-ready-pull-requests), add the `author ready` label.
+If you wish to land the pull request yourself, use the "assign yourself" link to self-assign it.

 ## Accepting Modifications

-All modifications to the Node.js code and documentation should be performed via GitHub pull requests, including modifications by Collaborators and TSC members.
-A pull request must be reviewed, and must also be tested with CI, before being landed into the codebase.
-There may be exceptions to the latter (the changed code cannot be tested with a CI or similar).
-If that is the case, please leave a comment that explains why the PR does not require a CI run.
+Contributors propose modifications to Node.js using GitHub pull requests.
+This includes modifications proposed by TSC members and other Collaborators.
+A pull request must pass code review and CI before landing into the codebase.

 ### Code Reviews

 At least two Collaborators must approve a pull request before the pull request lands.
-(One Collaborator approval is enough if the pull request has been open for more than 7 days.)
+One Collaborator approval is enough if the pull request has been open for more than seven days.

 Approving a pull request indicates that the Collaborator accepts responsibility for the change.

 Approval must be from Collaborators who are not authors of the change.

 In some cases, it may be necessary to summon a GitHub team to a pull request for review by @-mention.
 See [Who to CC in the issue tracker](#who-to-cc-in-the-issue-tracker).

-If you are unsure about the modification and are not prepared to take full responsibility for the change, defer to another Collaborator.

-If you are the first Collaborator to approve a pull request that has no CI yet, please start one (see [testing and CI](#testing-and-ci) for further information on how to do that) and post the link to the CI in the PR.
-Please also start a new CI in case the PR creator pushed new code since the last CI run (due to e.g., an addressed review comment or a rebase).
+If you are the first Collaborator to approve a pull request that has no CI yet, please [start one](#testing-and-ci).
+Post the link to the CI in the PR.
+Please also start a new CI if the PR creator pushed new code since the last CI run.

-In case there are already enough approvals (`LGTM`), a CI run, and the PR is open longer than the minimum waiting time without any open comments, please do not (only) add another approval.
-Instead go ahead and land the PR after checking the CI outcome.

 ### Consensus Seeking